-"As you feel the Holy Spirit's testimony of [Christ], confirmed and reconfirmed to your spirit in many different experiences and settings, as you strive to hold up the light of His example in your own life day by day, and as you bear testimony to others and help
+"As you feel the Holy Spirit's testimony of [Christ], confirmed and reconfirmed to your spirit in many different experiences and settings, as you strive to hold up the light of His example in your own life day by day, and as

-Elder D. Todd Christofferson of the Quorum of the Twelve Apostles, "Becoming a Witness of Christ," Ensign or Liahona, Mar.
+Elder D. Todd Christofferson of the Quorum of the Twelve Apostles, "Becoming a Witness of Christ," Ensign, Mar.
 2008, 63.